AdaProb: Efficient Machine Unlearning via Adaptive Probability: Conclusion

 \section{Conclusion}

-This research introduces a novel approach to machine unlearning, presenting an optimization framework that refines predictive probability distributions within deep learning models.
-Our method excels in striking an optimal balance between forgetting effectiveness and preserving model performance on retained data.
+This research introduces a novel approach to machine unlearning, presenting an optimization framework that refines output probability distributions within deep learning models.
+Our method excels in striking an optimal balance between forgetting effectiveness and preserving model performance.
 Additionally, it demonstrates superior resilience against membership inference attacks.
-Empirical results across diverse datasets and model architectures, including CIFAR-10 and Lacuna-10 with ResNet and ALL-CNN, highlight the superiority of our approach over existing state-of-the-art methods.
+Empirical results across diverse datasets and model architectures, including CIFAR-10 and Lacuna-10 with ResNet and ALL-CNN, highlight the superiority of our approach over existing methods.

 Furthermore, the operational flexibility, theoretical insights, and high computational efficiency of our approach provide a solid foundation for further developments.
 However, we acknowledge certain limitations.
 Our current method is limited to addressing unlearning in classification tasks and may encounter convergence issues during the optimization process.
 Additionally, the approach is restricted to supervised learning settings and does not extend to unsupervised tasks at this stage.
 Future work will focus on extending the method to various models, including large language models, and broadening its applicability beyond classification tasks.